Luos-io/Documentation/src/_pages/high/json-api.md

 }
 ```

-Visual representation of this route table:
+Above is a visual representation of this routing table:

 ![](/_assets/img/luos-network-ex.png)

 ### Module's information messages

-When route table Json is transmitted Gate start to update and stream your network data with modules informations.
+When the JSON routing table is transmitted, the Gate starts to update and stream your network data with **modules information**.

-This Json is a "modules" object listing all modules by alias and all those modules contains values :
+This JSON is a "module" object listing all the modules by their alias and the values they send:
 ```JSON
 {
    "modules":{